 Another great feature is a lifting armrest, which provides customized comfort.
 "Its slightly downward-sloped shape aids to relieve pressure and increase support behind the knees and thighs," Friedman adds.

-What to Look for Before Buying an Office Chair
+What to Look for in an Office Chair

 1. Height Adjustability